 Many people live in apartments and don’t have the ability to add permanently installed lighting.
-This doesn’t mean that you can’t have good lighting, it simply means you need to be a little bit more creative about how to get the illumination you want.
+This doesn’t mean that you can’t have good apartment lighting, it simply means you need to be a little bit more creative about how to get the illumination you want.
 Just like people who are building or remodeling their homes, you want to think about a nice mix of illumination.
-No one light fixture can serve all of your lighting needs.
+No one light fixture can serve all of your apartment lighting needs.
 By adding elements of task, accent, ambient and decorative lighting you are doing what is called light layering.
 This creates dimension and visual interest for the space, while providing valuable light for work.

 Let’s take this dining room (shown above) as an example.
 There was a center ceiling mounted fixture, installed over the dining room table.
 That fixture was replaced with one that had three adjustable accent lights.
 These are being used to highlight the three white vases and philodendron leaves used as centerpieces.
 The two paintings on the wall are illuminated, using LED picture lights mounted above the art.
 These are plugged into an outlet.